-“If you gave them too much,” he’d reasoned to himself, “they’ll stay too long.”
+“If you gave them too much,” he reasoned, “they’ll stay too long.”

 Communicating with people was never this hard, or maybe it was?
 How long had this been his “new normal?”
 Everything felt so hazy these days as if his mind was processing photocopies with very little ink.

-Some times, the images before him (memories?) were shockingly bright, with each color pushing its vibrancy to the limit.
+Sometimes, the images before him (memories?) were shockingly bright, with each color pushing its vibrancy to the limit.
 It was then he couldn’t help but smile.
 He could see his world so clearly, shapes and figures that felt so familiar and real.
-Most of the time, he was a witness to an expanse of grey that threatened to dominate everything.
+Most of the time, he witnessed an expanse of grey that threatened to dominate everything.
 Not today, though.

 Dad used to miss the “beautiful noise,” as he’d called it before he got “sick.”
-It still happened from time to time, his recognizing it.
-That once beautiful din was often too loud now, and it scared him, something that never happened before.
+It still happened from time to time, and he recognized it.
+That once beautiful din was often too loud now, and it scared him, something that had never happened before.
 For Dad, this human tidal wave of sounds, letters, and languages pulled him under without a floatation device.
-He couldn’t begin to sort it all out, taking his breath away when a room full of people reached its audible peak.
+He couldn’t begin to sort it out, taking his breath away when a room full of people reached its audible peak.

 Dad was well aware something was wrong with his brain.
 He’d known for some time that things were off.
 Mom was still a mental constant, as was Sis.
 They offered him two of the few respites from the long days waiting for “quitting time” to arrive.

 “Oh my god!
 Uncle George looks so good!” said Another Figure.

 “This one was more excitable than the other,” Dad thought.
 Still, something in her face made him feel the need to offer more than one of his pre-fab smiles.